FK04/Smart_Crop_Defender/README.md

+# Smart Crop Defender
+An Effective Solution For Crops and Farmers

 # 🌱 Smart Crop Defender

 Smart Crop Defender is a machine learning–based application designed to detect plant diseases from leaf images.